gabrielvincent/switcharoo/CONFIGURE.md

 ### Switch Mode Options

 This mode displays the windows sorted by their most recent access.
+This option itself is optional, if not set, this mode is disabled.

 - **open:**_[OpenSwitch]_ Configuration for opening the Switch mode.
     - **modifier:**_[MODIFIER]_ The modifier that must be helled down together with the `navigate>forward` key to open the Switch mode (like alt).
 Letting go of this key will close the Switch mode.